domenicquirl/comprehensive-rust/src/generics/generic-data.md

 # Generic Data Types

-You can use generics to abstract over the concrete field type:
+You can use also generics to abstract over the concrete type of a `struct` field:

 ```rust,editable
 #[derive(Debug)]